nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ![View Session Sequence Diagram Screenshot](https://raw.githubusercontent.com/AY2122s2-cs2113t-t10-1/tp/master/docs/images/developerguide/SessionViewCommand.drawio.png))
 <br>
 <br>
+The general workflow of the `session /create` command is as follows:
 1. The user input provided is passed to `Splitlah`.
 2. `Splitlah` then parses the input by using methods in the `Parser` class to obtain a `SessionViewCommand` object.
 3. `SessionListCommand#run` method is then invoked to run the `session /view` command.
 4. The list of sessions are stored in a `Profile` object, hence `Manager#getProfile` is called.
-5. To retrieve the sessions from profile, `Profile#getSessionList` is executed, where a list of `Session` objects are returned.
+5. To retrieve the sessions from profile, `Profile#getSession` is executed, returning the session with the matching session Id.
+If no session is found, a message indicating that the session was not found is printed using `TextUi#printlnMessage`.
-6. Once the list is retrieved, `SessionListCommand` class checks if the list is empty.
+6. Once the session is retrieved, `TextUi#printlnMessage` is called on the session to print its details to the interface.
-7. If the list is empty, a message indicating that the list is empty is printed using `TextUi#printlnMessage`.
-8. If the list is not empty, `SessionListCommand` will loop from the first to the second last session, calling `TextUi#printlnMessage()` to print out a brief overview of each session.
-   Then, the last group is printed with a divider below it, using the method `TextUi#printlnMessageWithDivider()`.

 ### List sessions
 **API reference:** [`SessionListCommand.java`](https://github.com/AY2122S2-CS2113T-T10-1/tp/blob/master/src/main/java/seedu/splitlah/command/SessionListCommand.java)